 Luiz Carlos Trabuco started out his banking career in 1959.
 At just 18 years old, he needed a summer job to earn some extra cash.
 His application was accepted at the branch of a bank that was, at the time, little more than a local institution with a couple branches in the sleepy town of Marilia.

 Over the next few decades, Luiz Carlos Trabuco would earn two degrees by putting himself through college and would continue rising through the ranks of Bradesco.
 By the late 1980s, he was a major executive vice president for the firm, managing hundreds of employees for one of the most rapidly expanding institutions in the country.
 It’s not a mere coincidence that Bradesco itself rose in lock step with Trabuco’s rise within it.
-Many insiders say that Trabuco’s talents proved to be a decisive factor in the firm’s success in each of the departments where he was given management roles.

 This stellar performance record did not go unnoticed by the company’s brass.
 In 1992, Trabuco was given his first true executive role within the company.
 He was named the president of the firm’s financial planning division, at that time a minor part of the business, accounting for just a few percent of the company’s total revenues.
 Under Trabuco’s leadership, the financial planning business exploded.
 By 2003, it accounted for more than 25 percent of the firm’s profits, making it an indispensable part of Bradesco’s business.